Setting Up for Success in 2026: A Sales Guide for Independent Agencies

 What you can do now:

-• Lock in your new business cadence: 90 minutes weekly for outreach, 60 minutes for follow-ups, 45 minutes for content sharing.
+Lock in your new business cadence: 90 minutes weekly for outreach, 60 minutes for follow-ups, and 45 minutes for content sharing.
 Protect these blocks like client time.

-• Identify 3 complementary partners (think partner referrals and community visibility - shortcut cold-start credibility).
+Identify three complementary partners (think partner referrals and community visibility—shortcut cold-start credibility).

-• Evaluate member organisations - often low cost entry to partner membership to carry credibility and access people and companies within your target audience.
+Evaluate member organisations.
+Often, there’s a low-cost entry to partner membership that carries credibility and access to people and companies within your target audience.

 4. Use Thought Leadership Strategically, Not Performatively